 She sang in the choir at President Obama’s Inauguration – what an amazing moment!
 She has a beautiful laugh and laughs at herself!
 She is beautiful inside and out and I’m so grateful she is my “daughter.”
 She grew up living in shipping containers that were moved frequently as Tai Pei was undergoing construction.
 Her father was a hard worker who has been very successful in business and is now able to live comfortably.

 What I didn’t know about Mei-Ling were the challenges she faced.
-When I participated in the “White Fragility” book discussion at 1st Pres.
-I realized we had never discussed this – she is certainly not one to complain.
+When I participated in the “White Fragility” book discussion at First Pres, I realized we had never discussed this – she is certainly not one to complain.

 What an opportunity to have this conversation and see a different perspective!

 Why didn’t I ever ask these questions before?
 I never thought to ask and what a wonderful sharing time it was.
 I shared this story at our book discussion and hope that it was an opening to see that not only does prejudice exist for blacks but for others as well.

 I am so grateful for this eye-opening experience.